Filipe Melo (writer): Films

-Comic books
+Writing

 Melo is an Eisner and Harvey nominated author - His work has been published in many countries and languages.
-His book, “Ballad for Sophie” was published by Top Shelf Productions in 2021, was nominated for four Eisner awards, including Best International Graphic Novel.
+His book, “Ballad for Sophie” that was published by Top Shelf Productions in 2021, was nominated for four Eisner awards including Best International Graphic Novel.

 He also wrote The Adventures of Dog Mendonça & Pizzaboy, a series of three graphic novels Dark Horse Comics.
 The books feature forewords from filmmakers John Landis, George A. Romero, Tobe Hooper and Lloyd Kaufman.
 In 2012 he was invited to write a story for the Eisner award-winning anthology Dark Horse Presents, also featuring works by Frank Miller and Mike Mignola.
 In 2023, Melo and Juan Cavia published an omnibus edition of the series titled As Aventuras Completas de Dog Mendonça e Pizzaboy.